Our guide to Brixham holiday cottages

 Every inch the working Devon fishing town, Brixham holidays are all about experiencing Devon life in all its glory.
 With a sheltered position in South Devon’s Torbay, Brixham is made up of cobbled streets that wind their way down to the bustling harbour, and the traditional shops that line them showcase locally made souvenirs, crafts and foods.

 The Golden Hind replica that sits in the harbour is a constant reminder of Brixham’s maritime past, and every year the Brixham Pirate Festival sees the town celebrate all things nautical with fancy dress for all and a host of activities for one weekend.
 It’s not uncommon to wander past a group of pirates raising their voices in sea shanty, and if you’re beside the harbour at the right time you’ll even see an unfortunate pirate walk the plank.
+If you prefer to visit without taking on the character of a pirate, don’t worry, there are planet of things to do in Brixham that make the most of its spectacular South Devon setting.

 There’s a laidback atmosphere throughout Brixham that makes it a retreat from the pace of everyday life, and with some of the county’s most spectacular scenery on the doorstep it attracts walkers throughout the year.
 Whether you’re content to sample a Devon cream tea in the sunshine or you’re keen to get exploring, Brixham’s just the right balance between escaping from it all yet being within easy reach of some fantastic days out.